 You might be able to move apartments in a weekend, but commercial moves often burn months.
 Buying new furniture, getting your IT/phone system installed and hiring a moving company are just a few of the many time-consuming aspects of a commercial move.

 Is it possible to get it all done in less than six months?
-Yes, but expect those six months to be stressful.
+Yes.
 The accelerated time frame will limit your options and require that you act swiftly and decisively every step of the process.

 Fast-growing companies should look pre-built office space on a short-term lease.
 You may outgrow a space quickly and need to move in a few years.
 And if you’re looking at a 2 or 3-year lease, you won’t want a space that will require a full build-out.
 There are circumstances where a fast-growing company could consider a longer term lease, but make sure that you have expansion options within your lease.

 A more stable or mature company — meaning you expect your headcount to roughly stay the same — should look for a longer lease of 5-10 years.
 Since you plan to stay awhile, an office you can customize and build out to your specifications would be a better fit.
 Long-term tenants also get better lease terms, such as a lower rental rate, more free rent and a larger construction allowance from the landlord.